 When we purchase our new smart device, how quickly do we set it up?
 Usually, excitement has us clicking the boxes and agreeing to almost everything just to speed up the startup process.
 Most consumers have a trusting spirit towards the selling company and do not take the time with the small print.
 Cybercriminals are counting on this lax attitude.
 Our laptops and cellphones usually update with software that protects hacking, but many of our devices in the home do not.

-Tips to Keeping Yourself SafeWe don’t want to give up our nifty smart gadgets, so how can we make sure the device we have brought in to our home is not passing on sensitive information to cyberspace spies?
+Tips for Keeping Yourself SafeWe don’t want to give up our nifty smart gadgets, so how can we make sure the device we have brought in to our home is not passing on sensitive information to cyberspace spies?
 Personal privacy can become an open book.
 Safety protocol must be a priority.
 Even though it is convenient and fun to have all these controllable devices, eliminate the ones that may not be necessary.
 For the ones you keep, here is what you might do:

 - When the smart item is installed, make sure you change the default password.
 It should be something unusual, not guessable.